[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 Sure, both of these methods work.
 But imagine typing in values for 10 to 20 variables for 5–10 different environments! 🤯

+Even if we save the command somewhere, consider how time-consuming simple changes like changing a few values would be.
 This is where tfvars files come in handy.
 Terraform can load variable definitions from these files automatically.
 Let’s have a look.

 Note: It’s not uncommon to have 10-20 variables in your IaC when deploying to multiple environments.

-Let’s assign the variable a value using the terraform.tfvars file:
+Let’s assign the variable a value using the terraform.tfvars file.

-• Next, we will assign the instance_type variable a value in this file.
+We will start by creating a file named terraform.tfvars and assigning the instance_type variable a value in this file.

 Introducing tfvars files